alretagealbader/Retage-Portfolio/boxplots code.md

+## Skill #2 - Data Visualization - Boxplot (neural data)

-#### The following is some code that generates a boxplot to visualize neural data from a Flanker Task.
+The following is some code that generates a boxplot to visualize neural data from a Flanker Task.

 ```python
 # reaction times in flanker conditions